 Exploring Munnar with the Kerala Blog Express

-Standing amongst the tea trees on the hill station of Munnar, Kerala I couldn’t feel happier or more alive.
-At this exhilarating moment it was hard to picture what my life had been like only a year before.
-Bedbound, in excruciating pain daily and often paralysed and unable to feed myself – and yet, here I am, standing with the most amazing view of row after row of the most luscious green tea trees with the faint aroma of tea wafting in the air.
+Standing among the tea trees on the hill station of Munnar, Kerala I couldn’t feel happier or more alive.
+At this exhilarating moment, it was hard to picture what my life had been like only a year before.
+Bedbound, in excruciating pain daily and often paralysed and unable to feed myself, due to Lyme Disease – and yet, here I am, standing with the most amazing view of row after row of the most luscious green tea trees with the faint aroma of tea wafting in the air.
 The temperature on this hill station is cooler and I couldn’t help but take a moment to reflect on how far I’ve come.
-Thank you Infusio Frankfurt for giving me my life back.
-That is another story that I need to tell you guys but one that is a little too raw at the moment.
 For now I want to take you to explore Munnar with the Kerala Blog Express.

 So back to the tea!
 Those of you that know me, know I’m more of a coffee kind of girl but when times get tough a cup of tea is usually the cure for everything!
 I mean broken hearts, lost opportunities and even just a simple hangover can be fixed with a cup of tea, right?
 So I had to find out just how this magic potion is made.